Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 The joint prior in \Eqn{jointgammasr} is almost identical to the one in \Eqn{jointgamma}; we simply replaced $\mathcal{E}$ with $\mathcal{S}$, where shape restrictions are also present.
 There are several reasons to revisit a Gamma prior on $\alpha$.
 First, we can no longer interpret $\mathcal{S}$ as an $\ell_1$-norm ball so that it is unclear what the normalizing constant should be; contrast this to the non shape-restricted case where the normalizing constant is $\alpha^{-(n-k-1)}$.
 In fact, using $\alpha^{-(n-k-1)}$ as the normalizing constant for PBSRTF results in too much shrinkage.
 Second, there are numerical challenges that make the sampler using the beta-prime prior typically slower overall.
-We defer discussing these challenges to \hyperref[appendixg]{Appendix G}.
+We discuss these challenges in the supplementary materials.
 Finally, issues of the posterior being sensitive to the choice of $\mu$, as we highlighted in \Sec{pbtf}, are no longer prohibitively acute as in the non shape-restricted case.
 In the case of PBSRTF, shape restrictions impose a helpful dose of regularization on $\V{\beta}$, therefore blunting the influence of our choice of $\mu$.
-We provide more detail on this in \hyperref[appendixf]{Appendix F}, where we examine the sensitivity of the posterior fits to the choice of $\mu$.

 Using an inverse Gamma $\operatorname{IG}(s,r)$ as the prior for $\sigma^2$ and \Eqn{jointgammasr} as the prior for $(\V{\beta},\alpha)$, our full posterior density for PBSRTF is

 Replacing $\iota_{\mathcal{S}}(\V{\beta},\alpha)$ with its Moreau-Yosida envelope, results in the surrogate posterior